crate/crate-howtos/docs/best-practices/configuring-sharding-partitioning.rst

 We can see that the table is split into 4 shards.

-Adding another row to the table with a different partition key (i.e. different month):
+Adding another record to the table with a different partition key (i.e. different month):

 .. code-block:: psql